Altoros/YCSB/util/trycsb/README.md

 where `db_profile_id` is the id of database profile, specified in `pom.xml` of certain database at `/dbs` directory.

+Don't forget to copy the result jar from `/dbs/$database/target` drectory to `/util/trycsb` directory and to specify the correct name of jar file in `uploads:` section in `benchmark_conf.yaml` file .

 #Deploying YCSB client on server

 To deploy YCSB client on server, run: